MinaAyman123/MinaAyman123/README.md

 - 🎲 **Guess the Number Game**
   A fun number guessing game with multiple difficulty levels.
 The user has to guess a random number in a limited number of tries.

+- 🧩 **Guess the Word (Python)**
+  A word guessing game where the program selects a random word from categories like Animals, Cities, Foods, etc. The player guesses letters with limited tries depending on the chosen difficulty level.

 > 💡 *More projects will be added soon...*

 ---